shaik-rehna/Network_Inversion_for_Uncertainty_Aware_Out_of_Distribution_Detection/README.md

 ## Experiments:
 * Datasets: MNIST, FMNIST, CIFAR10, SVHN, CIFAR100, TinyImageNet-200
 * One vs rest approach is used during the experiments.
 One of the dataset is considered as in-dist and the rest as OOD datasets.
 * Training happens on in-dist data and the evaluation on the OOD datasets.

-Ex: MNIST as in-dist, OOD datasests: FMNIST, CIFAR10, SVHN, CIFAR100, TinyImageNet-200
+Example: MNIST as in-dist, OOD datasests: FMNIST, CIFAR10, SVHN, CIFAR100, TinyImageNet-200
 * The code for the experiments are in the folder: [Code](./CODE)